 Sam explains that, “Confidentiality is key – publishing reports externally and internally it’s critical that patient confidentiality is maintained at all times.”

 To ensure that all employees are benefitting from the reports, Sam says, “As you can imagine, being an NHS company, we have lots of clinicians and their job is to go out and see the patients.
 We need to make sure that reports are visually appealing to them, and provide things in a clear way.”

 “I approached about 16 software companies and software partners.
 We invited 8 of those to a workshop; we listened to what they had to say and we shortlisted four.
 Out of the four, three included some sort of Qlik solution.”
 Sam recalls.

 Sam explains, “We were keen to find a partner who we could build a long term relationship with.
 We wanted to make sure that our team internally were skilled up, so that we could go back to our partner when we had something really technical that we needed.
 That’s what Perfect Image brought to us as a proposal, and that’s what really fitted with what we wanted and we thought that we could work really well together.
 Now our team are able to do that.”

 At Perfect Image, we have a wealth of experience in working with the healthcare sector, and have partnered with various organisations to deliver solutions bespoke to their specific needs.
 To begin the consultation, an on-site session was arranged between Perfect Image and BHC to discover their pain points and what tools we could provide them with to remedy them.

-Sam says, “With Perfect Image we found the workshops really helpful.
+Sam says, “With Perfect Image, we found the workshops really helpful.
 It was a really constructive process because it meant that the team were left with really strong skills at the end of it.
-When Perfect Image were not on site we were able to build new reports ourselves.”
+When Perfect Image was not on site we were able to build new reports ourselves.”

 “It’s driven the cleanse of the data and its embedded timely record keeping in our organisation… We removed inconsistencies that we had and we really proved the whole set of reporting.”